 The Yin and Yang of Digestion

-For example, the Spleen (an organ/channel complex) is a very important organ of digestion, but like all of the organs in Asian medicine, it is also the domain of other important functions.
-The Spleen, for example, transports and transforms the fluids, “checks” lifts/holds the organs in place, and also keeps the blood in the vessels to prevent unhealthy bleeding.
+The Spleen (an organ/channel complex) is a very important organ of digestion, but like all of the organs in Asian medicine, it is also the domain of other important functions.
+The Spleen, for example, transports and transforms the fluids, “checks” lifts/holds the organs in place and also keeps the blood in the vessels to prevent unhealthy bleeding.

 Have you ever thought you completely understood and believed in a theory or method only to have your own skepticism revealed to you?
 I love when this happens, as it did one day very early in my practice before I even had a license to use needles in my home state.
 More on that in a moment.

-Moxa is a integral and important part of an acupuncture practice.
-Considered the only substance that is pure Yang, Moxa (Artemesia vulgaris) grows plentifully in Asia.
+Moxa is an integral and important part of acupuncture practice.
+Considered the only substance that is pure Yang, Moxa (Artemesia Vulgaris) grows plentifully in Asia.